 Individuals who act as enablers struggle with their self-esteem and must help others so they can feel worthy or wanted.
 In fact, enabling can be detrimental to your own mental health and relationships.

-If you find yourself answering, “yes,” too many of the above questions, you may need to take the necessary steps to help yourself.
+- If you find yourself answering, “yes,” to too many of the above questions, you may need to take the necessary steps to help yourself.

 Seeking therapy, joining a support group, setting boundaries, practicing self-love, and learning how to say “no” are all steps you can take.